Meal and Rest Breaks

 Breaks Are a Win-Win Requirement

-In California, an employer is required to provide a meal break of at least thirty minutes, unless the employee works six hour or less per day and waives the right to a meal period.
+California labor law mandates that an employer is required to provide a meal break of at least thirty minutes, unless the employee works six hour or less per day and waives the right to a meal period.
 If you work more than ten hours per day, but no more than twelve hours, you get a second meal period.
 If you took the first meal break, you can waive the second.

-Not all employers are clear-sighted enough to understand that legally-mandated breaks are for good for them, as well as for their workers, and may discourage them.
+Not all employers are clear-sighted enough to understand that legally-mandated rest periods and meal breaks are for good for them, as well as for their workers, and may discourage them.
 If your employer has not provided at least ten minutes of break time for every four hours of work, you should file a complaint with the Division of Labor Standards Enforcement (DLSE) or file a lawsuit against your employer to recover the one additional hour of pay, at your regular rate, for every day that you were not allowed to take a break.